 Young kittens should be allowed to feed whenever they are hungry.
 Food should be available all the time.

 How many times a day to feed a kitten aged: 2 – 3 months

-Kittens this age should be fed four times a day.
-Dry kitten food can be left out for him to come and go as he pleases but wet food should be removed and put in the fridge, if not eaten within half an hour after serving.
+Kittens this age often suit being fed 3-4 time per day.
+Some cats are grazers, and like to eat small meals throughout the day.
+Dry food can be left out to snack on all day, but always measure out the amount for the day.
+Wet food shouldn’t be left out for too long - this should be fed in meals and removed if not eaten entirely within 30 minutes.
 You don’t have to throw the wet food away.
 Just wrap it up and bring it out for the next meal time.
-Remember to heat it up to room temperature before serving it though.
+Remember to allow it to come to room temperature before serving.

 How many times a day to feed a kitten aged: 3 – 6 months

 Young cats can be fed similarly to kittens, but this can be reduced to 3 times per day if required.
 Dry food can be left down for ad-lib grazing, but ensure correct calories are given.
 Don’t double portions, measure out both wet and dry!